jchboettcher/SideviewGenerator/README.md

 NOTES AND WARNINGS:

+Double click the display screen to toggle/rotate between the two word-views.
+Drag the mouse around to view from any angle.

 As stated above, the program will not work unless the words are first initialized in the get_points_from_font.pde program, with the desired font.

 Add custom fonts to the customFonts folder, Processing only accepts .ttf and .otf files.